MichaelStollBayreuth/EulerProducts/HOWTO_speedup.md

 5. Remove the `set_option` line before the declaration.

-It may be the case that `<term>` again triggers a slow instance search, so this procedure may beed to be repeated.
+It may be the case that `<term>` again triggers a slow instance search, so this procedure may need to be repeated.

 **Trade-off:** Littering files with local instances is not nice and goes somewhat against the purpose of the type class system.